Sob7i/data-structures-and-algorithms-js/linked-lists/README.md

 ## 5- Doubly linked list:

-It is simply a single linked list with and extra pointer to the previous element.
+It is simply a single linked list with an extra pointer to the previous element.

 ## 6- Singly vs doubly linked list: